All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-When I was 14 I drove to Canada with some family friends and we drove through Wyoming for my first time.
+When I was 14 years old I drove through Wyoming for my first time on my way to Canada with family friends.
 There wasn’t much to see or do through this “drive through state,” but I loved the open vastness.
 I would love to spend more time there to actually SEE something next visit.
-I drove through the state another time on my own, once again driving to and back from Canada.
-Between Montana and Wyoming there is enough drive time to do a lot of thinking about life!

 Jennifer Kaye xoxo